What is the inexplicable appeal of dangerous places, of conflicts and war zones, that so attracts some travelers?

 For many excruciating minutes, we drove in circles, expecting to be blown up at any moment.
 I remember praying – I don’t do that often – and I recall the visceral certitude that I would never see my family again.
 It’s a knowledge that went beyond my head and heart right into my cells.
 I understood what it meant to have your insides liquefy.

-We of course did find our way out but I still recall that sour taste of fear more than a decade later.
+We of course did find our way out but I still recall that sour taste of fear more than two decades later.

 There is no lack of dangerous places and the unfortunate list seems to be growing.
 As I write, it would be logical to stay away from Syria, Iraq, South Sudan, an expanding slice of the Sahel region in the Sahara, Central African Republic, Somalia, Yemen, Afghanistan – and a few more that I haven’t listed or that are dangerous only in part.